lisezmoi/scri.ch/README.md

 ### .htaccess (Apache HTTP Server)

-If you are using the Apache HTTP Server, change the RewriteBase directive to the scri.ch path (default is /).
+If you are using the Apache HTTP Server, change the `RewriteBase` directive to the scri.ch path (default is `/`).

 ### Other HTTP server (Nginx, Lighttpd, etc.)

-If you are using another HTTP server, just redirect all requests to: `index.php?r=$request`.
+If you are using another HTTP server, you just need to redirect all requests to: `index.php?r=$request`.

 ## Credits